 Her journey throughout Mexico during the show deepened her knowledge of indigenous and immigrant cuisines, which form the backbone of the country’s culinary traditions.
 This experience paved the way for her to compete on Top Chef Season 15, further cementing her reputation in the industry.

-Bringing Her Vision to Life at El Jardín
+Bringing Her Vision to Life at Leu Leu

-In 2017, Claudette joined the San Diego-based Rise & Shine Restaurant Group as consulting chef while gearing up to debut El Jardín, restaurant dedicated to showcasing authentic regional Mexican cuisine through her unique, personal lens.
+In 2017, Claudette joined the San Diego-based Rise & Shine Restaurant Group as a consulting chef while preparing to open El Jardín, a restaurant dedicated to showcasing authentic regional Mexican cuisine through her unique, personal lens.

 She remains deeply inspired by her frequent travels to Mexico and her life in San Diego’s Bonita neighborhood, where she lives with her husband and two children.